- What is net worth?

 Assets are anything of value that you own.
 This can include your home, your savings accounts, stocks and investments, and even things like art or jewelry.

-Liabilities are anything you owe.
-This can include debt from credit cards, loans, and mortgages.
+Liabilities are anything you owe, like debt from credit cards, loans, and mortgages.

 If your assets exceed your liabilities, you have a positive net worth.
-If your liabilities exceed your assets, you have a negative net worth.
+Conversely, you have a negative net worth if your liabilities exceed your assets.

 Why does net worth matter?